-Key indicator 2: The profile of PESSPA being Percentage of total allocation: No cost Intent Implementation Impact School focus with clarity on intended impact: Actions to achieve: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: Children to be more aware of PE, school sports and physical activity both within school and beyond Competitive sports days were held within school, with spectators. • No Cost Improved team spirit, sense of belonging, resilience, mental well-being, allows competition and a sense of normality after a difficult 24 months Sports days to continue to be held in 2023.
-The importance of physical activity stressed through home learning PE lessons were an integral part of the home learning regime Joe Wicks daily exercises built into the Home Learning • No Cost Improved physical health when ability to go out was minimal Hopefully there will no longer be a need for prolonged home learning.
-However, if there was, this would need to continue Profile of sporting activities raised across the school Sporting activities and achievements recognised on the school newsletter Sports person award with a trophy awarded half-termly In-school sporting competitions for team points Participation in inter school sports tournaments in a variety of sports including golf, rugby, athletics.
-Participation in local sporting events such as a visit to the Worcestershire County Cricket Ground to watch an England Lions Vs South Africa match • No cost The children have pride in their sporting achievements, aiming high, knowing sporting ability is valued and recognised Continue with actions in place
+Key indicator 2: The profile of PESSPA being raised across the school as a tool for w hole school imp rovement Percentage of total allocation: No cost Intent Implementation Impact School focus with clarity on intended impact: Actions to achieve: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: Children to be more aware of PE, school sports and physical activity both within school and beyond Competitive sports days were held within school, with spectators.
+No Cost Improved team spirit, sense of belonging, resilience, mental well-being, allows competition in a safe environment Sports days to continue to be held in 2023/24.
+Profile of sporting activities raised across the school PE & Sports Display to be set up in school Sporting activities and achievements recognised on the school newsletter Sports person award with a trophy awarded half-termly In-school sporting competitions for team points Participation in inter school sports tournaments in a variety of sports including golf, rugby, athletics.
+Participation in local sporting events such as a visit to the Worcestershire County Cricket Ground to watch an England Lions Vs South Africa match and training session The children have pride in their sporting achievements, aiming high, knowing sporting ability is valued and recognised New PE Display created All competitors have been celebrated, irrespective of achievement, through time with Headteacher and communication in school Newsletter Half-termly Sports Award winners displayed within school and celebrated at Year Group assemblies Continue with actions in place for 23/24